JThorneX/05-challenge-DU-bootcamp/README.md

 # Week 3 DU bootcamp challenge

 ### Focused on local storage, day.js, and researched parseInt and .each to make this project
 #### Also, on a front-end level, I also worked on the pastel theme concept, which isn't my strongest.
+I realize I should have gone lighter but I abhor light themes.

 ## Day Calendar